vokegpu/ekg-ui-library/CONTRIBUTING.md

 # Code of Conduct

-Note: Some old code maybe is not following the code of conduct, but it is being refactored.
+Note: Some old code may not follow the code of conduct, but it is being refactored.

 ```cpp
 // everything in sneak_case